|Follow PSU Men's Volleyball:||Follow @PennStateMVBALL|

 Phone: 814-867-2405 • Email: firstname.lastname@example.org

-Colin McMillan begins his sixth season at Penn State and is involved in all aspects of the program, including opponent video breakdown, training the middle hitters and blocking defense.
+Associate Head Coach Colin McMillan begins his 10th season at Penn State and is involved in all aspects of the program, including opponent video breakdown, training the middle hitters and blocking defense.

 McMillan has also coached internationally with USAV.
 He assisted the Junior Men's National Team in winning the NORCECA qualifying tournament in Gatineau, Canada in 2010.
 Most recently, McMillan was an assistant coach for the U.S. Junior National team, which finished fourth in the 2011 World Junior Championships in Rio de Janiero, Brazil.

-"Colin brought his international experience to the PSU program and especially the middle blockers," said head coach Mark Pavlik.
+"Colin brought his international experience to the Penn State program and especially with the middle blockers," said head coach Mark Pavlik.
 "He will continue to work with our blocking and defense scheme development and will continue with his video and scouting responsibilities."

 McMillan is a four-time All-MIVA selection and a four-year scholar athlete at Ohio State.
 Named to the 2000 National Collegiate Championship All-Tournament Team, McMillan led the Buckeyes to a national runner-up title that year and finished among the top five in hitting percentage all four years.
 He is the career record holder at OSU in hitting percentage (.481), block assists (473) and total blocks (548) and sits eighth in aces (59), second in blocks per game (1.56) and seventh in kills (1,206).
 During McMillan's tenure, the Buckeyes accumulated a 90-21 overall record with three first-places finishes in the MIVA.